Do you ever think to yourself “I can’t quit smoking?”

 They don’t know HOW to get started!

-No matter what method you use to quit, if you don’t know what the right steps to quit smoking are… you will always feel that a smoke-free life is beyond your reach.
+If you don’t know how to start, you will always feel that quitting is beyond your reach.

-So in this article, I will show you what is the first quit smoking stage.
+So in this article, I will show you what the first quit smoking stage is.

 Plus, I will give you 3 ways you can get started with this first stage as soon as you finish reading!